Links to Sewing Supplies

 shortened to "oz."
 To obtain the density in grams per square meter, multiply "oz/yd2" by 33.8

-I order most of my fabric from a store that specializes in outdoor fabrics:
+Since December 1993, I ordered most of my fabric from

 Rainshed in Corvallis, Oregon.